umich-brcf-bioinf/Jacquard/INSTALL.rst

 Prerequisites
 -------------
+.. note:: Pip installs all required libraries; see [Installing] below.

 * natsort (3.5.2)
 * nosetests, testfixtures (3.0.2), and numpy (>=1.7.1) are required for running automated tests
-* Note that pip installs all required libraries; see [Installing] below.

 Installing
 ----------